 How to Skip the Windows 10 Login Screen and Log Into Your User Account Automatically

-You’ve got passwords for everything.
-Passwords for your e-mail, passwords for your Facebook and your Instagram and your Snapchat.
+We have more passwords than ever before – passwords for email, passwords for Facebook, and Instagram Snapchat.
 You’ve got a password for your Netflix account and a password for your bank account.
-You’ve probably got a password to log on at work and a password to get into your apartment building and maybe even a password to go through your own front door.
-And then you walk up to your very own desktop computer, turn it on and… yep, Windows 10 wants a password to log in with.
+You probably have a password to log on at work, passwords for all your different online accounts, a keycode to get into your apartment building, then you walk up to your computer, turn it on, and… yep, Windows 10 wants a password too.

-Well, we can’t do anything about the bank account or Netflix, but we can help you with this one.
-For many computer users, particularly home users who are the only people with access to their machine, having a password to get into Windows is a layer of security that we didn’t ask for and don’t need.
-Unfortunately, beginning with the Windows 8 release and continuing on through Windows 10, Microsoft has set up the operating system such that users must type their password to log into their account after every reboot and after every account switch.
-This Windows 10 password login screen will appear by default for any user account with which a password is associated.
+Starting with the Windows 8 release and continuing on through Windows 10, Microsoft has set up the operating system such that users must type their password to log into their account after every reboot and after every account switch.
+The Windows 10 password login screen will appear by default for any user account with which a password is associated.

-- In the search box next to the Windows logo on our desktop, type “netplwiz” and hit return.
+- In the search box next to the Windows logo on your desktop, type netplwiz and hit enter.

 - When asked, enter the password for this account.
 This is a security measure to prevent anyone from changing this setting who does not already know the password.